ai-economy-simulator/ecosim-server/README.md

 # AI Economy Simulator

-Game Server for the project.
+Game Server and AI engine for the project.

 ## Development Setup